 7. Enhance the sustainable use of wild species providing, by 2030, benefits, including enhanced nutrition, food security and livelihoods for at least [X million] people, especially for the most vulnerable, and reduce human-wildlife conflict by [X%].

 8. Conserve and enhance the sustainable use of biodiversity in agricultural and other managed ecosystems to support the productivity, sustainability and resilience of such systems, reducing by 2030 related productivity gaps by at least [50%].

+9. Improve the biological functioning and productivity of agricultural soils by reducing fertilizer and pesticide use by 30% by 2030.

-9. Enhance nature-based solutions contributing, by 2030, to clean water provision for at least [XXX million] people.
+10. Enhance nature-based solutions contributing, by 2030, to clean water provision for at least [XXX million] people.